prathe/dotfiles/README.markdown

   grc`.
 - If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
 Bonus.
+- If you use git completion then
+        `brew install git-completion`
+- If you have any shell script that must be run once, run each of them them manually `./osx/set-defaults.sh`

 ## bugs